The 15 Best Budget Hotels in Las Vegas

 The Strat (formerly the Stratosphere) is the tallest tower in the Western United States.
 At 1,159 feet tall, it’s an iconic landmark that unofficially marks the end of the Strip to the north.
 It’s seen some dramatic recent renovations as the hotel looks to revive its brand.
 Keep in mind — the hotel rooms are in buildings separate from the tower.
 A really strong value right now.

 Location: The north end of The Strip continues to struggle, but you’re a quick drive away from the Convention Center and all the action in the busier parts of the Strip.
-A convenient monorail stop is nearby at the SLS resort.
+A convenient monorail stop is nearby at the Sahara resort.

 Nearby Dining: For fine dining and great views, the Top of the World lives up to its name near the top of the tower.
 Blvd & Main is a sports bar with a strong beer selection and inventive menu of pub food.